EdenWise/hjcrc/hjcrc.md

 *The Jews assure themselves advantageous lives.
-By how they keep it silent they have pulled in the political right (other conservatives, other people wanting to be saved).
-Because the political right treats the people on their heels (the ordinaries) off-putting as a fix, I ask the reader to consider that as a citizen one may have overlooked things.*
+By keeping it silent they have pulled in the political right (other fortunates, other conservatives, other people wanting to be saved).
+Because the political right treats the people on their heels (the ordinaries) off-putting as a fix, I ask the reader to consider that as a citizen one may have fortune.*

 # The History of the Judeo-Christian Religion  http://tinyurl.com/HJCR1